scharlau/polar_bears_django_visuals/README.md

 ## Setting up Continuous Deployment on PythonAnywhere
 On PythonAnywhere the free account doesn't let you deploy you code with a 'git push ...' command.
 That requires the paid account.
 Using the free account you can set up GitHub to trigger a deploy to PythonAnywhere by adding a webhook to your application.
 After you do this, your application will pull the last commit from GitHub after it recieves a notification sent from GitHub.
 We can then also use the PythonAnywhere API to reload our application too.
 What follows is based on the notes found at
 1. https://dev.to/soumyaranjannaik/automatically-deploying-django-app-to-pythonanywhere-through-github-282j for the webhook details, and
 2. https://github.com/marketplace/actions/reload-pythonanywhere-webapp for the reload details.
+This didn't work for me as you'll see below.
+Nor did a similar exercise in trying to create my own action to reload the app using the PythonAnywhere API via a GitHub Action.

 #### You need to be working in the virtualenv on PythonAnywhere
 Before you go any further look at your dashboard and confirm the name of the virtualenv that you have for your webapp.
 Now open a console and run this command to ensure that you are using that virual environment: